 When I made my very first Pineapple Passion (before I named it that), I couldn’t quite put my finger on how to describe the flavour.
 In a way, I can taste all the components separately, but then again they combine so well that the Pineapple Passion really creates a flavour of it’s own.

-In terms of sourcing the ingredients it’s really important that you make a Pineapple Passion with perfectly ripe fruit.
+In terms of sourcing the ingredients it’s really important that you make a Pineapple Passion with perfectly ripe fruit… apart from that banana if you’re low FODMAP.

 I always make sure my pineapple is lovely and yellow when I use it.
 If it’s too pale it can be hard and tasteless.
-I always have frozen bananas in the freezer (make sure you chop them before you freeze them though!), it’s best to wait until they are very pretty darn ripe before freezing them I think.
+I always have frozen bananas in the freezer (make sure you chop them before you freeze them though!), but a ripe banana is high FODMAP.
+That’s why I’d recommend you use unripe bananas which are a-ok FODMAP wise!

 With Passionfruit, always buy those closest to their sell by date and try not to use them too much before this.
-Almond milk should always be unsweetened, there is seriously never a need to buy a sweetened version.
-I tend to use Plenish Almond Milk.
+Almond milk should always be unsweetened and be wary, because not all almond milk is low FODMAP!

 Right recipe time!